Who Can File CBP Form 5106? Importer Registration Rules

 This ruling has immediate implications for several types of businesses:

-Online import platforms that offer "we'll register you as an importer" services must either hold a customs broker's license or stop filing Form 5106 on behalf of users.
+Online import platforms that advertise "we'll register you as an importer" services must either hold a customs broker's license or stop filing Form 5106 for users.
 The unlicensed foreign company in H350722 was doing exactly this, and CBP found it impermissible.

-Freight forwarders sometimes assist new importers with initial setup, including Form 5106 filing.
-Unless the freight forwarder holds a customs broker's license, this activity is not permitted.
+Freight forwarders sometimes help new importers with initial setup, including Form 5106 filing.
+Unless the forwarder holds a customs broker's license, that activity is not permitted.

-Customs consultants who help clients set up their import operations should ensure that Form 5106 is filed either by the importer directly or by a licensed customs broker, not by the consultant.
+Customs consultants who help clients set up import operations should make sure Form 5106 is filed by the importer directly or by a licensed broker, not by the consultant.

 Importers themselves can always file Form 5106 on their own behalf.
 There is no requirement that a broker file it.
-First-time importers who prefer to handle registration themselves may do so directly with CBP.
+First-time importers who prefer to handle registration directly with CBP may do so.

 How New Importers Should Approach Registration